-During my second year of this blog, I worked to expand the scope and look at different types of films that had barely appeared on my radar.
-There were so many intriguing choices that it would be impossible to describe all the exciting discoveries from the past year.
+During 2012, I looked at different types of films that were barely on my radar.
+There were so many intriguing choices that it would be impossible to describe all the exciting discoveries.
 Even so, I've listed five examples of movies that really surprised me in 2012.
 They come from the 12 marathons that I tackled on a variety of subjects, including specific genres, filmmakers, and picks from readers.
 There's also one entry from my monthly List of Shame series, which could have filled these selections.
 I'm not calling these the best five movies that I watched for this blog.
 Instead, these are lesser-known gems that weren't obvious choices for catching up with the classics.
 I've had a great time checking out these movies and have a long list of suggestions to tackle in 2013.
 I can't wait to get started!

 5. The Adventures of Prince Achmed (1926)